listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.5-processing-hitl-requests/problem/readme.md

 This function ensures we have all the necessary information before proceeding with any actions, providing a safety mechanism for our application.

 You can also return a `HITLError` if the user hasn't made a decision for an action.
-This has already been scaffolded for you in the `POST` route:
+This has already been scaffolded for you in the `POST` route.

 ```ts
 // NOTE: if hitlResult returns a HITLError,